All Episodes

 Hey, it's Mark Simone here for Sean Hannity.

-Oh, sorry, tonight's the big speech, eight o'clock.
+Tonight's the big speech, 8 o'clock.

-It's uh Joe Biden addressing the nation.
+It's Joe Biden addressing the nation.

-Normally, if you uh ask the networks to give up all of their time, uh prime time for you to address the nation.
+Normally, if you'd ask the networks to give up all of their time, prime time, you to address the nation, normally it's about a big issue, something important, the crime problem, the out-of-control, inflation, something like that.

-But tonight he will uh ignore all of that and address some weird imaginary threat that he's decided on, this ultra mega, it'll be a vicious, ugly attack on half of America.
+But tonight he will ignore all of that and address some weird imaginary threat that he's decided on, this ultra MAGA.

-Uh it's interesting they picked kind of a dead night.
+It's interesting they picked kind of a dead night.

 This is not the night you want to do this because it's the Thursday going into the holiday weekend, Labor Day weekends, the least amount of viewing.

-If you waited till next week, if you did this next Thursday when everybody's back after the holiday, that's a much more logical, much more uh viewed night.
+If you waited till next week, if you did this next Thursday when everybody's back after the holiday, that's a much more logical, much more viewed night.

 So that's the only thing to watch for.